ibexa/documentation-developer/docs/guide/site_factory.md

 - siteaccess configuration (replacing YML configuration)
 - multisite configuration
-- multisite management (creating sites, updating sites..
+- multisite management (creating sites, updating sites.

 After [clean installation](../getting_started/install_ez_enterprise.md) the Site Factory will be enabled but not configured.
 This results in the following message on the **Site** tab: